How to Request Funeral or Bereavement Leave: Examples for 2026

 Do & Don’t - What Makes a Bereavement Leave Request Easier to Handle

-Managers and HR teams read bereavement leave requests with two needs in mind: compassion and planning.
-A strong message gives the dates, keeps the tone simple, and avoids private details the workplace does not need.
+Managers and HR teams read bereavement leave requests with two priorities: compassion and planning.
+A strong message states the dates, keeps the tone simple, and avoids unnecessary personal details.

 What Makes the Request Harder to Process